How To Play Better Music Gigs To Make Your Live Shows Go Smoothly

 Also, practice playing your songs while looking at your instrument as little as possible.
 This is another great way to prepare for unexpected lighting problems during music gigs.

 You now know how to play better music gigs.
-The next step to growing your music career is to learn how to get a lot more music gigs and earn a very good living as a performing musician.
-Download this free eGuide to getting more music gigs and learn how to build a music career you can be proud of.
+The next step is to learn how to get attention from record companies and managers, so you build your career faster.
+Download this free music career eGuide to learn how to get record companies to notice you & start building a career you can feel really proud of.

 Tom HessAbout Tom Hess: Tom Hess is a guitar teacher, music career mentor and guitar teacher trainer.
 He trains musicians how to leave their day jobs and build successful fulltime careers in the music industry.